I am an associate professor (UHD) at Maastricht University’s Faculty of Law in the department Foundations and Methods of Law.

 Methodology

-This research line focuses on the concepts and (informal) logic of international and transnational law.
+Human and non-human cognition alike plays an important role in law, particularly re: conceptualisation and legal reasoning.
 In how far are current concepts and modes of reasoning suited to describing, understanding and evaluating new and emerging legal phenomena in a globalising and complex world?
+What about new types of agents and emergent technologies?

 This research line combines legal theory, social ontology, and legal logic.